czbiohub-sf/MIDAS/docs/advanced_topics.rst

 Second, population major and minor alleles for a single site can be computed based on the accumulated read counts or sample counts across all relevant samples.
-The population major allele refers to the most abundant/prevalent allele, and the population minor allele refers to the second most prevalent/abundant allele.
+The population major allele refers to the most abundant (read count) or prevalent (sample count) allele, and the population minor allele refers to the second most abundant or prevalent allele.

 For example, the population major allele of the site ``gnl|Prokka|UHGG000587_14|34360|A`` in the above example is ``A`` defined by accumulated read counts and ``C`` defined by accumulated sample counts.